datachefs/creative-dataviz/pages/overview.md

 ### The Vision

 Back before everything was digital, many organizers routinely used pictures or objects like pennies, toys, etc. to turn data into stories.
 Now that most data is electronic, it’s much less common.
-And creative data visualizations are often expensive to create and difficult to reuse.
+And these days, truly creative data visualizations are often expensive to create and difficult to reuse.

 But the past few years have opened up some interesting opportunities:
 - New free tech -- e.g., open source JavaScript libraries such as [p5.js](https://p5js.org/) and [BablyonJS](https://www.babylonjs.com/) -- that can produce amazing graphics and animation
 - New global networks of liberal and progressive artists and graphic designers who are fired up about working with the community.

 As a result, we believe we are at the point where we could foster a diverse, community-oriented  ecosystem that could:
-- Make it radically easier for grassroots organizations to produce creative DataViz that could be used in community organizing, union organizing & bargaining, and fundraising
+- Make it radically easier for grassroots organizations to produce creative DataViz that could be used in community organizing, political organizing, union organizing & bargaining, and fundraising
 - Potentially support progressive artists & graphic designers, especially those from marginalized communities, by creating a stream of paid work from large nonprofits as well as other opportunities

 ### Core Assumptions